Agentless Containers overview

 Supported container network interfaces (CNI)

-Agentless Containers is a solution that requires a Container Network Interface (CNI).
-It uses the CNI to ingest pod-level network flows and provide visibility into Kubernetes traffic.
+Agentless Containers is a solution that requires a Container Network Interface (CNI) plugin.
+It uses the CNI plugin to ingest pod-level network flows, get traffic flow data, and provide visibility into Kubernetes traffic.
 Agentless Containers currently supports the following configurations:

 Cilium with Hubble Relay (recommended option)

-When Cilium is used as the CNI, enabling Hubble allows Agentless Containers to natively ingest network flows for deep visibility and identity-aware traffic analysis.
+For Cilium you must enable Hubble Relay.
+When Cilium is used as the CNI plugin, enabling Hubble allows Agentless Containers to natively ingest network flows for deep visibility and identity-aware traffic analysis.

 For best results, Illumio recommends viewing videos in Chrome.